MicrosoftDocs/sql-docs/docs/reporting-services/tools/server-properties-advanced-page-reporting-services.md

 *Power BI Report Server January 2019, Reporting Services 2017 and later only*

 Set of mime types users aren't allowed to upload content with.
 Any resources that are already stored with a restricted mime type can only be downloaded as an application/octet-stream.
-By default, there are no restricted items in this list, but we recommended that organizations populate this list to provide the most secure experience.
+By default this list will contain 'text/html' unless you had previously allowed the upload of *.html files.
+We recommended that organizations populate this list to provide the most secure experience.

+> [!NOTE]
+> You cannot add 'text\html' to this list if *.html is in the AllowedResourceExtensionsForUpload property.

 ### ScheduleRefreshTimeoutMinutes